MIT-LCP/wfdb-python/README.rst

 - ``annotation`` (default=None): An Annotation object.
 The annsamp attribute locations will be overlaid on the signal.
 - ``annch`` (default=[0]): A list of channels on which to plot the annotation samples.
 - ``timeunits`` (default='samples'): String specifying the x axis unit.
 Allowed options are: 'samples', 'seconds', 'minutes', and 'hours'.
+- ``figsize`` (default=None): Tuple pair specifying the width, and height of the figure.
+Same as the 'figsize' argument passed into matplotlib.pyplot's figure() function.
 - ``returnfig`` (default=False): Specifies whether the figure is to be returned as an output argument
+- ``ecggrids`` (default=[]): List of integers specifying channels in which to plot ecg grids.
+May be set to [] for no channels, or 'all' for all channels.
+Major grids at 0.5mV, and minor grids at 0.125mV.
+All channels to be plotted with grids must have units equal to 'uV', 'mV', or 'V'.

 Output argument:
 - ``figure``: The matplotlib figure generated.
 Only returned if the 'returnfig' option is set to True.